uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 During this session, you will:

 - Have a visualisation package installed (ggplot2)
 - Learn how to explore data visually
 - Learn about the 3 essential ggplot2 components
 - Use different kinds of visualisations
 - Layer several visualisations
 - Learn how to customise a plot with colours, labels and themes.

 ## Open RStudio

 - If you are using your own laptop please open RStudio
   - If you need theme, we have [installation instruction](/R/Installation.md#r--rstudio-installation-instructions)
   - Make sure you have a working Internet connection
 - On the Library computers (the first time takes about 10 min):
   - Log in with your UQ username and password (use your student account if you have both a staff and student account)
   - Make sure you have a working Internet connection
   - Open the ZENworks application
   - Look for RStudio
   - Double-click on RStudio which will install both R and RStudio, and open RStudio

 ## Essential shortcuts

 Remember some of the most commonly used RStudio shortcuts:

 - function or dataset help: press <kbd>F1</kbd> with your cursor anywhere in a function name.
 - execute from script: <kbd>Ctrl</kbd> + <kbd>Enter</kbd>
 - assignment operator (`<-`): <kbd>Alt</kbd> + <kbd>-</kbd>

-## Material

-### Installing ggplot2
+## Installing ggplot2

 We first need to make sure we have the **ggplot2 package** available on our computer.
 We can use the “Install” button in the “Packages” pane, or